Behavior-driven development: Principles

-This definition is rather non-specific in that it allows tests in terms of high-level software requirements, low-level technical details or anything in between.
-One way of looking at BDD therefore, is that it is a continued development of TDD which makes more specific choices than TDD.

-Behavior-driven development specifies that tests of any unit of software should be specified in terms of the desired behavior of the unit.
+BDD suggests that software tests should be named in terms of desired behavior.
 Borrowing from agile software development the "desired behavior" in this case consists of the requirements set by the business — that is, the desired behavior that has business value for whatever entity commissioned the software unit under construction.
 Within BDD practice, this is referred to as BDD being an "outside-in" activity.

+TDD does not differentiate tests in terms of high-level software requirements, low-level technical details or anything in between.
+One way of looking at BDD therefore, is that it is an evolution of TDD which makes more specific choices.

 Behavioral specifications

-Following this fundamental choice, a second choice made by BDD relates to how the desired behavior should be specified.
-In this area BDD chooses to use a semi-formal format for behavioral specification which is borrowed from user story specifications from the field of object-oriented analysis and design.
-The scenario aspect of this format may be regarded as an application of Hoare logic to behavioral specification of software units using the domain-specific language of the situation.
+Another BDD suggestion relates to how the desired behavior should be specified.
+BDD suggests using a semi-formal format for behavioral specification which is borrowed from user story specifications from the field of object-oriented analysis and design.
+The scenario aspect of this format may be regarded as an application of Hoare logic to behavioral specification of software using the domain-specific language.

-BDD specifies that business analysts and developers should collaborate in this area and should specify behavior in terms of user stories, which are each explicitly written down in a dedicated document.
-Each user story should, in some way, follow the following structure:
+BDD suggests that business analysts and software developers should collaborate in this area and should specify behavior in terms of user stories, which are each explicitly documented.
+Each user story should, to some extent, follow the structure: